Jmurray1989/Green-Machine/README.md

 #### The Idea:

 The latest craze around town is electric scooters.
-Everywhere you now look in any major city across the world you will see electric scooters as they are a great alternative to a bike as you can easily fold them down to carry them on public transport if needed.
+Everywhere you now look in any major city across the world you will see electric scooters as they are a great alternative to other modes of transport.

+1. Portability.
+Rivalled only by folding bikes, electric scooters are perhaps the most portable mode of powered personal transport.
+2. Noise pollution.
+Travelling around a city and silence never go hand-in-hand
+3. Eco-friendly.
+4. Safety.

 So this gave me the idea to build a mock up website for a scooter shop based in Dublin, Ireland.
 I built this website using all the content we learned on the course and more using features like the Google Maps API, EmailJS & Javascript features.